makerdao/mips/MIP51/mip51.md

 -   Ratification Polls are published to the [community GitHub](https://github.com/makerdao/community/tree/master/governance/polls), submitted on-chain and appear on the official [Voting Portal](https://vote.makerdao.com/).

 **Week 4, Monday**
--   The Ratification Polls conclude, and each proposal or set of proposals is marked as either Accepted or Rejected by the MIP Editors.
+-   The Ratification Polls conclude, and each proposal or set of proposals is marked as either Accepted or Rejected by the Governance Process Support Ecosystem Actors.

 ---